King Yuen Chiu, Anthony

 Information Retrieval in Sequential Data

-We have discussed the Query-Key compatibility in terms of an Information Retrieval System, but how can we apply it into Deep Learning?
-We can use different Querys, Keys, and Values choices for various NLP tasks.
+We have discussed the Query-Key compatibility in terms of an Information Retrieval System, but how can we apply it to Deep Learning?
+We can use different Queries, Keys, and Values choices for various NLP tasks.
 Let's consider a simple task below:

 For a 5-word sentence: "i like to eat apple", we want to know if the word "apple" is a fruit or a company.

-Let's have the following Querys, Keys, and Values choices:
+Let's have the following Queries, Keys, and Values choices:

 • Keys = Values as five embedding vectors of each word = k1s5\mathbf{k}_{1 \le s \le 5}